swamilikes2code/Python_based_Interactive_Scientific_Visualization/README.md

 ### Prerequisites

-Need to install python 3.8x or higher and add it to path on your system.
+Need to install [python 3.8](https://www.python.org/downloads/) and add it to path on your system before exiting the installation process.
 You can check it by opening cmd.exe or a terminal and typing:

 ```
 $python --version